-- Library materials are available to students and staff Monday-Friday from 10:00AM-8:00PM and on Saturday from 9:00AM-5:00PM. - Library materials may not be taken off NYFA premises without proper checkout.
-DVDs/Blu-rays may be viewed anytime during library hours at the viewing stations in the Reading Room or on a school computer. - Current students must present their Student ID badge or driver's license/passport when checking out library materials. - Students may check out DVDs/Blu-rays for a three-day period, screenplays for a seven-day period, and books for two weeks.
+- Library materials are available to students and staff Monday-Friday from 10:00AM-8:00PM and on Saturday from 9:00AM-5:00PM. - Library materials may not be taken off NYFA premises without proper checkout. - Current students must present their Student ID badge or driver's license/passport when checking out library materials. - Students may check out DVDs/Blu-rays for a three-day period, screenplays for a seven-day period, and books for two weeks.
 Items may be renewed via email at library@nyfa.edu.